A320, vicinity Pointe-à-Pitre Guadeloupe French Antilles, 2022

 - in controlled airspace, the pilot has received a visual approach clearance.

-Clearly these conditions had not all been met and neither too had a whole list of relevant SOPs contained in the OM Part ‘A’ as well as a series of generally recommended practices for all visual approaches such as use of the A/THR.
+These conditions had not all been met.
+Neither had a list of relevant Standard Operating Procedures (SOPs) contained in the Operations Manual (OM) Part ‘A’ as well as a series of generally recommended practices for all visual approaches such as use of the A/THR.

 It was also found that between 2020 and 2022, five night-time MSAW warnings involving Air France aircraft had been recorded at Pointe-à-Pitre, all of which had occurred during visual approaches.